27himanshu/opensnap-quicktile/README.md

 Does this work with other window managers?
 ------------------------------------------
 Probably.
+This is most likely going to be dependant on quicktile.

 Dependencies?
 -------------
 Just quicktile and gtk3 as far as I know.
 I only use Arch Linux and have not tested this on other distros yet.

 Future:
 ------
-I plan to refine the code to make it only for quicktile.
+I plan to refine the code along the way.
+There is most likely some useless code that can be rid of.
+I'd be lying if I said I was an amzing programmer.
 I don't plan to dedicate myself to development of this.

 Installing
 ----------